LINGLI97/OPST/README.md

 ## Print Out Information

-Suffix tree is constructed based on discretization.txt_discretized
+Suffix tree is constructed based on w = 12442551
 --------------------------------------------Information Board--------------------------------------------------------
 Sigma of input = 4
 n = 8
 Terminate_label $ = 91
-The number of middle_implicit_max appeared: 1
+The number of middle_implicit_ma  x appeared: 1
 In succinct log mode.
 Using std::unordered_map
 Not using safe check
+Tau is set as 2.
-If the range of LastCode input (a, b) , namely b - a < 512, it utilizes the naive way to compute (p(w), s(w))
+If the range of LastCode input (a, b) , namely b - a < 512, it utilizes the naive way to compute (p(w), s(w)).
-Runtime for wavelet tree construction  = 0.017 s
+Runtime for wavelet tree construction  = 0.009 s.
-Runtime for suffix tree construction  = 0 s
+Runtime for suffix tree construction  = 0 s.
-Total runtime for wavelet tree and suffix tree construction  = 0.017 s
+Total runtime for wavelet tree and suffix tree construction  = 0.009 s.
-Runtime used for find 2-maximal order-preserving 2-frequent patterns: 0
+Runtime used for find 2-maximal order-preserving 2-frequent patterns: 0 s.
 Pattern found at interval: [1, 3]
 Pattern found at interval: [2, 4]